 But recently, that has changed, with the technological advancements in the field of data analytics.
-Through cutting-edge data mining, statistical modeling, and machine learning techniques, companies can now have a reliable way of forecasting and be far more proactive in their operations.
+Through cutting-edge data mining, statistical modeling, and machine learning services and techniques, companies can now have a reliable way of forecasting and be far more proactive in their operations.
 This is called predictive analytics.

 What Is Predictive Analytics?

 In a core essence, it is a branch of the advanced analytics, which takes relevant data and makes a forecast of future events.
 It is a complex process that involves many subtasks such as data mining, predictive modeling, data transformation, noise filtering and so on.